Q: What are outdoor advertising rates in Agra?

 Indicative OOH Pricing in Agra

-• Cinema On-Screen Slides: 10-second static slides in multiplexes like SRS or Meher cost approximately ₹15,000 to ₹25,000 per screen per month.
+• Cinema On-Screen Advertising: 10-second slots in multiplexes like Gold Cinema or SRS Mall range from ₹15,000 to ₹35,000 per month per screen.

 Frequently Asked Questions

-What is the typical lead time for an OOH campaign in Agra?
+What is the typical lead time for securing prime OOH sites in Agra?

-Which season offers the best ROI for outdoor advertising in Agra?
+Which season offers the best ROI for outdoor advertising in the city?

-How is the effectiveness of an Agra OOH campaign measured?
+How is the effectiveness of an OOH campaign measured in Agra?

-What is the minimum recommended spend for a city-wide presence?
+What is the recommended minimum monthly spend for a city-wide impact?

 Advertising Formats Available in Agra